-It was discovered that there were thousands of caterpillars on the lunar explorer that crashed on the moon, the possibility of breeding on the moon
+It was discovered that thousands of bears were riding on the moon probe that crashed on the moon, and there is a possibility that it will breed on the moon

-Scarab beetles are known as extremely small animals with extremely dry conditions, low-temperature environments close to absolute zero, threatening vitality that can withstand high radiation doses and vacuum conditions.
-It turns out that such a beetle was riding on a lunar probe that collided with the moon, and it has become a hot topic, 'Maybe a beetle may breed on the moon.'
+Stag beetles are known as extremely small animals with tremendous vitality that can withstand extreme dry conditions, low-temperature environments near absolute zero, high radiation doses and vacuum conditions.
+It turned out that such a bug was riding on a lunar probe that collided with the moon, and it has become a topic that 'perhaps the bug may breed on the moon.'

 Tiny tardigrades crash-landed on the Moon and probably survived | Ars Technica

-Israel's private space development organization, SpaceIL , launched the Beresheet lander in February 2019, aiming for the first private landing on the moon.
-Although it was successful until the lunar orbit entered, it was at the stage of landing, but on April 11, 2019, Beresheet lander failed to land due to engine trouble.
-I collided with the moon.
+In February 2019, Israel's private space development organization, SpaceIL , launched the Beresheet lander, a lunar explorer aimed at the first private lunar landing.
+Until the lunar orbit entered, it was successful and it was in the stage of landing, but on April 11, 2019, Beresheet lander failed to land due to engine trouble.
+I hit the moon.

-Beresheet Lander communicates with the Earth until just before the crash, and you can see the “last photo” of the moon and the dark universe from the following article.
+Beresheet Lander is communicating with the earth until just before the crash, and the 'last photo' reflecting the moon and the dark universe can be seen from the following article.

-The last picture sent from the probe that crashed because it failed `` private first moon landing ''-GIGAZINE
+The last photo sent from the crashed probe that failed unfortunately in `` the first private moon landing ''-gigazine

-In such a Beresheet Lander, an archive called “ Lunar Library ” was installed by an organization that tried to back up the Earth ’s civilization and animal and plant data as “ Arch Mission Foundation ” and send it to the universe as a library.
+At such Beresheet Lander, an archive called ' Lunar Library ' was installed by the ' Arch Mission Foundation ', an organization trying to back up the data of the earth's civilization, flora and fauna, and send it to space as a library.

-Arch Mission Foundation sends records of Earth civilization to solar system stars, so that even if the earth is destroyed and some of the solar system stars disappear, aliens will discover Arch Mission Foundation data that remained on some stars Explains that there is a possibility.
-The archive contained English Wikipedia pages, human DNA samples, and many books.
-Furthermore, in the Lunar Library, not only data, but “thousands of beetles” were stored in a dry state.
+The Arch Mission Foundation sends records of earth civilization to stars in the solar system, so that even if the earth collapses and some stars in the solar system disappear, aliens will find Arch Mission Foundation data remaining on some stars Explains the possibility.
+The archive included English Wikipedia pages, human DNA samples, and many books.
+In addition, Lunar Library seems to have stored 'thousands of spider bugs' in a dry state as well as data.

-Bears that can endure not only in many places on the earth but also in outer space enter a dormant state when the tissues shrink and stop metabolism.
-The beetle, which is said to be able to survive for decades without water and food, can survive for at least 5 years even in extremely dry conditions, and it can be revived even after a Beresheet Lander collides with the moon It is said that there is a very high probability of being alive.
+Beetles that can endure not only in many places on the earth but also in outer space, when they become dry, their tissues shrink and stop metabolism, so they go to sleep.
+Beetles that are said to be able to survive for several decades without water and food are said to be able to survive for at least 5 years even in extremely dry conditions, so that they can be revived even after Beresheet Lander collides with the moon It is said that the probability of being alive is very high.

-'The best scenario is that the Lunar Library pops out of the Beresheet Lander and is around the point of collision,' says Nova Spivack, co-founder of the Arch Mission Foundation.
-Water is needed to revive a dry dung beetle, and it is not likely that the ice on the moon will melt and revive the dung beetle to maintain a viable environment.
-Still, considering the viability of the beetle, it can be said that the possibility of the breeding of the beetle colony on the moon is not zero.
+'The best scenario is that the Lunar Library jumps out of Beresheet Lander during a collision and is around the point of impact,' said Nova Spivack, co-founder of the Arch Mission Foundation.
+Dry caterpillars need water to resuscitate, and it is unlikely that the moon's ice will melt and resuscitate them and maintain a viable environment.
+Nevertheless, given the viability of the viviparous beetles, the probability of a viviparous colony breeding on the moon is not zero.